Now with Answers! | Download Free Libya ESL news lesson here: Libya_Syria_Adv_03262011.doc

 - What do you think are the motives of the members of NATO?

-- Are you optimistic for the future of Libya?
+- Are you optimistic about the future of Libya?

 - Would you support a mission to remove Gadhafi?